MRGEffitas/Ironsquirrel/README.md

 This project aims at delivering browser exploits to the victim browser in an encrypted fashion.
 Ellyptic-curve Diffie-Hellman (secp256k1) is used for key agreement and AES is used for encryption.

-By delivering the exploit code (and shellcode) to the victim encrypted, the attack can not be replayed and the HTML/JS source is encrypted, thus reverse engineering the exploit is significantly harder.
+By delivering the exploit code (and shellcode) to the victim in an encrypted way, the attack can not be replayed.
+Meanwhile the HTML/JS source is encrypted thus reverse engineering the exploit is significantly harder.

 If you have no idea what I am talking about, Google for "How to hide your browser 0-days", and check my presentation.
+Or check out it on Youtube: https://www.youtube.com/watch?v=eyMDd98uljI

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.